srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 }
 ```

-Now you will work the logic.
-It will be simple because you will only receive the information that brings the CMS component:
+Now we will dive into the logic of the component.
+For this exercise it will be simple because we are just going to display the backend data.

-Inject the `CmsComponentData` data stream (it's a generic type, so you should use the interface for your component here).
+We will inject the `CmsComponentData` data stream into the constructor.
+It's a generig type so we will use the interface that we just created to map it.

-Finally, assign the `Observable` provided by the data stream to one of the properties of your controller, so that you can consume it from the view.
+Finally, we will assign the `Observable` provided by the data stream to one of the properties of our controller, so that we can consume it from the view.

 It would look like this: